bu-ist/responsive-foundation/README.md

 # Responsive Foundation

 Responsive Foundation is Boston University's front-end development framework.
 Built in Sass and JavaScript, Foundation powers the frontend of custom WordPress themes, longform editorial work, and special projects such as our Annual Report.
+It is maintained by the [Boston University Interactive Design team](https://www.bu.edu/interactive-design/).

-This framework is currently internal, and may not be used without permission.
+All packages in this repository except `burf-customizations` are open source.
+Feel free to use them in your projects!

 **Contribute!** If you'd like to contribute, check out some of our [open issues in Mission Control](https://bu-ist.github.io/responsive-foundation/dashboard.html).